91Â鶹ÌìÃÀÖ±²¥

 Social Reactions to Chocolate

-In the social domain, there are rather large differences in social groups in terms of how they eat chocolate.
+Now, that may be cultural and it may be genetic.
+We're not exactly sure.
+But in the social domain, there are rather large differences in social groups in terms of how they eat chocolate.
 And it could be that a lot of our reaction to chocolate is more social than it is genetic or biochemical.

 There are significantly different amounts of chocolate and kind of chocolate in Europe than in the United States.
 Hershey's, which has helped defined the American chocolate taste certainly up until about the 1980s, had very different amounts of sugar and milk and fat in chocolate than you get in Europe, which tends to be a higher content of chocolate.
 It's more bitter, it's a little bit smoother, and people have certainly very strong preferences for one or the other, but that could largely be what you're used to rather than any genetic variant.